Analysis OMV update Jan, 18th, 2021

 A decline of the oil price is a risk for all oil/gas companies.
 OMV seems to be a better choice in such a scenario.
 The strong downstream business, a low debt rate "Consequently, net debt/EBITDA is equal to 0.5x, which is phenomenally low."
 (5) might be an opportunity for OMV to aquire good assets for low.

-OMV has a large downstream and plastic business (Borrealis/Borrouge).
-It seems as the downstream margins has kept quite stable yet.
+OMV has a large downstream and plastic business (75% share Borrealis/Borrouge).
+In the economic crises caused by the corona rampage of the political systems all businesses went down.
 This is a sign for a strong economy.
 Big ethylene/propylene capacities are coming on stream in countries with low feedstock costs as the US, Canada and Middle East.

 Number of Shares: 326.5 mio.